8.7 Fostering the creative use of new technologies

 General Catalogue of Cultural Heritage

-To facilitate access to the immense Italian tangible and intangible cultural heritage, the MIC and the ICCD (Central Institute for Catalogues and Documentation) created the General Catalogue of Cultural Heritage(https://catalogo.beniculturali.it/), a database which contains all the descriptive information of the cultural heritage catalogued in Italy and the result of the activity of the various Institutions that, in the area, deal with their protection and valorisation.
+To facilitate access to the immense Italian tangible and intangible cultural heritage, the former MiBACT and the ICCD (Central Institute for Catalogues and Documentation) created the General Catalogue of Cultural Heritage, a database which contains all the descriptive information of the cultural heritage catalogued in Italy and the result of the activity of the various Institutions that, in the area, deal with their protection and valorisation.

 The catalogue cards are managed by SIGECweb.
-The database contains over 2,700,000 heritage cards and will be updated progressively.
-Only a part of the heritage cards (monuments, collections, collections, objects of artistic and historical interest, archaeological finds and sites, scientific and naturalistic assets) can be consulted.
 The platform allows users to search, view previews and access the catalogue sheet of the individual asset of interest.
-From the site, it is possible to consult a summary sheet (from which to draw the essential information on the asset :) and download an analytical sheet, which contains detailed information, including historical information, state of conservation, legal conditions and presence of constraints, etc.
+From the site, it is possible to consult a summary sheet (from which to draw the essential information on the asset :) and download an analytical sheet, which contains detailed information, including historical information, state of conservation, legal conditions and presence of constraints, etc. The portal is an advanced and intelligent version that implements and surpasses the previous platform, allowing the public to monitor more than 14,000 places of culture and access 1,250,000 catalog entries destined to become 2 million in the coming days as activities continue.

 National Library Service (SBN).

-TheNational Library Service (SBN)is a network promoted by MIC, the Regions and the Universities and coordinated by the ICCU (Central Institute for the Single Catalogue of Italian Libraries and Bibliographic Information).
+TheNational Library Service (SBN)is a network promoted by MiC, the Regions and the Universities and coordinated by the ICCU (Central Institute for the Single Catalogue of Italian Libraries and Bibliographic Information).
 It was created for the consultation of books and volumes.
-Currently, state libraries, local authorities, universities, public and private institutions operating in various disciplinary sectors adhere to the program (over 6 thousand in June 2017).
-Currently, the SBN Catalogue allows access to 19.467.291 bibliographic information, accompanied by 109.284.059 localizations .
+Currently, state libraries, local authorities, universities, public and private institutions operating in various disciplinary sectors adhere to the program.
+In January 2023, the SBN Catalogue allows access to 20.025.866 bibliographic information, accompanied by 114.557.420 localizations.
 Access to the catalogue is possible from the web and through a special smartphone app, which can be downloaded from the main app stores (Google Play and AppStore).

 Through the SBN Public Catalogue, it is possible to: identify the documents of interest; identify the libraries that possess these documents and access the personal data sheet of the single library; access local catalogues for additional information on document availability; access the remote lending service or supply of documents in reproduction through the libraries participating in this service; access the Entries of authority, i.e. controlled entries in order to guarantee the uniqueness of the term sought.